testdouble/test-smells/smells/unclear/tangential/README.md

 which some components are very concrete or rudimentary and others are significantly more abstract and sophisticated.

-To use a business analogy, consider how unusual it would be for a mailroom assistant to be called up to a an executive meeting in the boardroom for their input.
+To use a business analogy, consider how unusual it would be for a mail room assistant to be called up to an executive meeting in the boardroom for their input.
 Or how out-of-sorts such an executive might be when asked to sort and direct inbound mail.